Jahia/what-is-my-public-server-ip/README.md

 # Use

-- Go to "Administration -> Server settings -> What is my public server IP"
+- Go to "Administration -> Server settings -> Configuration -> What is my public server IP"